 Outdoor fitness!
 Brrrrr-ing it on

-It’s the not the start to 2021 that we wanted, but we’re not going to let lockdown #3 defeat us.
-You can still kickstart your January fitness and boost your mental health by raising your heart rate outdoors.
+Kickstart your fitness and boost your mental health by raising your heart rate outdoors.
 No need to run the the wifi gamut during streamed classes and you get to enjoy some much-needed ‘me time’ too.

 Fancy jumping on the outdoor swimming bandwagon?
 Yes, even in winter.
 Trust me, the benefits are huge (yes that is me in the pic above, in Jan, so I’m clearly a fan!).
 Not only does it provide a shot of mood-boosting natural endorphins, it improves brain power, helps manage anxiety and depression and rewards you with clear skin and glossy hair.
 Priorities, people.
 Plus in colder months, you only have to do it for a few minutes to reap the rewards.